linode/docs/docs/databases/elasticsearch/a-guide-to-elasticsearch-plugins.md

 ## What are Elasticsearch Plugins?

-[Elasticsearch](https://www.elastic.co/products/elasticsearch) is an open-source, scalable search engine.
-Although Elasticsearch supports a wide variety of features out-of-the-box, it can also be extended by a variety of [plugins](https://www.elastic.co/guide/en/elasticsearch/plugins/6.1/index.html) to enhance its functionality.
-Features such as PDF processing and advanced analysis techniques can improve an existing Elasticsearch setup.
+[Elasticsearch](https://www.elastic.co/products/elasticsearch) is an open source, scalable search engine.
+Although Elasticsearch supports a large number of features out-of-the-box, it can also be extended with a variety of [plugins](https://www.elastic.co/guide/en/elasticsearch/plugins/6.1/index.html) to provide advanced analytics and process different data types.

-This guide will explain to how install several Elasticsearch plugins and interact with them using the Elasticsearch API.
+This guide will show to how install the following Elasticsearch plugins and interact with them using the Elasticsearch API:

+  * **ingest-attachment**: allows Elasticsearch to index and search base64-encoded documents in formats such as RTF, PDF, and PPT.
+  * **analysis-phonetic**: identifies search results that sound similar to the search term.
+  * **ingest-geoip**: adds location information to indexed documents based on any IP addresses within the document.
+  * **ingest-user-agent**: parses the `User-Agent` header of HTTP requests to provide identifying information about the client that sent each request.

 {{< note >}}
 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you're not familiar with the `sudo` command, you can check our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.